Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing

 \textbf{Module design.} In the investigation of MM-DiT, our key observation is that the text features within the adaptation layer normalization (AdaLN) closely correspond to the image semantics such as pose, quantity, and object types.
 Thus, we can inject unchanged text features from the original text into the target and keep the features of the edited text intact.
 This will only change regions indicated by text changes.
-Concretely, as depicted in Figure~\ref{frame}, we denote the source and target text features of the AdaLN before the attention in the MM-DiT block as $M^s, M^t \in \mathbb{R}^{j \times d}$ where $j$ represent the number of tokens of the text prompt and $d$ represent the text feature dimension.
-We define the token-aware Map function $\mathbf{Map}(M^s, M^t, \mathcal{P}_s, \mathcal{P}_t)$ to replace the features of unedited tokens in the target prompt $\mathcal{P}_t$ with corresponding tokens in the source prompt $\mathcal{P}_s$.
+Concretely, as depicted in Figure~\ref{frame}, we denote the before and after text features of the AdaLN before the attention in the MM-DiT block as $M^b, M^a \in \mathbb{R}^{j \times d}$ where $j$ represent the number of tokens of the text prompt and $d$ represent the text feature dimension.
+We define the token-aware Map function $\mathbf{Map}(M^b, M^a, \mathcal{P}_b, \mathcal{P}_a)$ to replace the features of unedited tokens in the after prompt $\mathcal{P}_a$ with corresponding tokens in the before prompt $\mathcal{P}_b$.
 Such operation is conducted starting from the beginning to the timestep $S$.

 The proposed module connects the features to the changes in the text prompt and can flexibly control the invariance without hindering the editing.
 In practice, we build such an editing module based on the MM-DiT Stable Diffusion 3.5.
 We show the potential of editing in various scenarios in Figure~\ref{fig:adaln}.
-The results show that the replaced text features $\hat{M}^t$ in AdaLN adapt to different editing scenarios.
+The results show that the replaced text features $\hat{M}^a$ in AdaLN adapt to different editing scenarios.
 To complete our argument, we also present the investigation of Self-Attention of MM-DiT for invariance control in Figure~\ref{fig:attn}.
 The observations are similar to previous experiences in U-Net.
 Attention injection in too many timesteps may prevent some non-rigid editing effects.
-Please refer to Appendix for details.
+In contrast, we keep the injection timestep $S$ the same for all editing types, and such a unified and stable timestep does not hinder non-rigid editing.
+Please refer to Appendix Sec:~\ref{app:self-attn} for details.